Scrambled Eggs with Tomatoes

 Chinese name: 西红柿炒鸡蛋 (xī hóng shì chǎo jī dàn)

 Characteristics: yellow and red in color, fresh tasting, delicious and sour-sweet only with salt and green onion as the seasonings.

-Without any chicken extract or monosodium glutamate, this dish tastes especially fresh with an original taste and flavor.
-It is very simple to cook but with high nutritive value, really a good recipe for body building and senility-resisting.
+Without any chicken extract or monosodium glutamate, the Scrambled Eggs with Tomatoes tastes especially fresh with an original taste and flavor.
+It is very simple to cook but with high nutritive value, really a good choice for body building and senility-resisting.
 There are five tips for how to prepare this dish.
 First, the proportion of egg to tomato should be proper to make it more delicious and nutritious.
 Second, the eggs must be stirred well to make the color of the egg more attractive.
 Third, enough oil should be added in the wok when stirring the egg to avoid sticking to the pan.
 Four, some white sugar can be added in when stir-frying the tomatoes to neutralize its sourness.
 Five, salt should be added in after the heat is turned off to make the dish more fresh and original.

 A. Clean the Tomatoes and cut them into chunks.
 Put into a plate.

 B. Crack eggs into a bowl or a small basin and add some salt.
 Beat it up.

 chopped green onion

 Cut the green onions into chops and put them into a plate for later use.